We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 - La Vie en Rose Frozen Slush – Vodka, Grey Goose L’Orange, St-Germain Elderflower Liqueur, and White and Red Cranberry Juices

 I’m not going to lie, there’s not a single thing at this booth we can eat.
 HOWEVER, there is this little delight that we can drink.
-La Vie en Rose Frozen slush is a delicious little drink to enjoy while you walk around World Showcase.
+La Vie en Rose Frozen Slush is a delicious little drink to enjoy while you walk around World Showcase.
 I highly recommend it!

 La Isla Fresca